By Alyse Bacine

 Safety and Ethical Considerations in Breathwork Practices

-Responsible practice requires proper screening, informed consent, and appropriate facilitation by trained practitioners who specialize in trauma-informed breathwork and can recognize potential complications.
+Responsible practice requires proper screening, informed consent, and appropriate facilitation by a trained certified breath coach who can recognize potential complications and provide adequate support.

 Balancing Traditional Practices with Modern Scientific Understanding

 Breathwork exists at the intersection of ancient wisdom traditions and contemporary science.
-Finding a balance between these perspectives involves respecting traditional knowledge, applying scientific scrutiny, and developing research methods that can bridge subjective experience and objective measurement.
+Balancing these perspectives involves respecting traditional knowledge, applying scientific scrutiny, and developing research methods bridging subjective experience and objective measurement.

 Conclusion